 And I wanted them to believe that.
 Because if they knew what I was really doing, I would be mortified.

-What they didn’t know (at first) was that I was completely out of control binging and purging.
+What they didn’t know (at first) was that I was completely out of control binge eating and purging.
 I found myself tangled in the most miserable cycle of restrict-binge-purge.

-And what almost no one knew was that this would continue for the next 6 years.
+And what almost no one knew was that the binge eating continued for the next 6 years.

 I no longer looked ill, so according to our culture’s perception of eating disorders, I was “fine”.

 Well, that was a lie.